 Computer Facilities at the college provide a robust technology environment in support of student learning.
-A campus-wide Technology Initiative stresses the acquisition of computing skills and provides students universal access to computers and software.
+A campus-wide technology initiative stresses the acquisition of computing skills and provides students universal access to computers and software.
 Supporting this commitment, the College has over 700 networked computers dedicated to student use in about 50 different labs on campus.
 Many of the labs, including those in each residence hall, are open seven days a week.
 Some computer labs support specific disciplines and offer specialized software.

-All traditional classrooms are equipped with multimedia capabilities, including large-screen computer projection, slides, DVDs, CD ROMs, and other audio-visual applications to enrich the learning environment.
+All traditional classrooms are equipped with multimedia capabilities.
 The use of technology is supported by an Information Technology Help Desk, which provides consultation and assistance with hardware and software to students and employees of the College.
 Every student on campus has access to the College's email, web servers, and instructional support service through a high-speed data network.
 Wireless networking is available in all academic and residential buildings and some outdoor areas.
 Through the College's local area network and the Internet, students can register for classes, complete coursework, check grades, pay bills, and complete many other tasks.

 The Charles W. Hunt College Union is the focal point for many College activities, including student government, leadership programs, Greek affairs, feature films and comedy shows, literary and musical performances, and current affairs programming including speakers and exhibits, as well as faculty functions and educational conferences.
-It has conference rooms, a lecture hall/movie theater, a snack bar, multimedia lounge, dining room, club and student organization offices, and the Red Dragon Bookstore.
+It has conference rooms, a lecture hall/movie theater, a snack bar, multimedia lounge, dining room, club and student organization offices, and Red Dragon Outfitters.
 The Union's 900-seat ballroom is used for speakers, concerts, craft shows and special events.